Prasong Soonsiri

 Prasong Soonsiri (ประสงค์ สุ่นศิริ; born 11 August 1927) is a Thai politician, and former Royal Thai Air Force squadron leader, Thai Foreign Minister, and Secretary-General of the National Security Council.

 Education and careers

 Prasong started his civil service as a teacher at Ratchaburi boarding school later transferred to military service at the Directorate of Intelligence, Royal Thai Air Force to the rank of a Pilot Officer.
 He was a close confidant following Siddhi Savetsila to the Air Force Security Bureau.
 From then in 1966, he received a scholarship to study intelligence at the United States Air Force.

 Upon returning, he moved to the Office of the National Security Council and in 1980, was the Secretary-General of the National Security Council, following the retirement of Siddhi Savetsila.
-In 1986, he resigned from the Secretary-General of the National Security Council, to be Secretary-General to the Prime Minister of Prem Tinsulanonda.
+In 1986, he resigned from the Secretary-General of the National Security Council, to be Secretary-General to the Prime Minister Prem Tinsulanonda.

 His image of the will of the intelligence expert resulting in the nickname of "CIA of Thailand" and got another nickname, "Co-Prime Minister" from Prem's secretary-general.